makinacorpus/DbToolsBundle/docs/content/anonymization/performance.md

 Also, all these projects used the same methodology:
 1. Load the data from the database
 2. Anonymize it in PHP
-3. Persit updated data in database
+3. Persist updated data in database

 This approach has a benefit: you can use an external library - such as [Faker](https://github.com/fzaninotto/Faker) - to anonymize your data.
 But it also has a big drawback: it is very slow.

 For the DbToolsBundle, we choose another methodology: **we anonymize with SQL queries**.
-We use Database management system for what they are good at: processing huge amount of data.
+We use database management systems for what they are good at: processing huge amounts of data.

 :::info
-Anonymizing through SQL, the DbToolsBundle generates long and complexe update queries.
-To get great performance for each one of the platfrom it adresses, a minitious work has been made.
-Queries are optimised differently depending on the database platform on which they will be executed.
+Anonymizing through SQL, the DbToolsBundle generates long and complex update queries.
+To get great performance for each one of the platform it addresses, a meticulous work has been made.
+Queries are optimized differently depending on the database platform on which they will be executed.

 [Learn more about these optimizations](./internals).
 :::

 We get pretty good results with this approach.
-And to demonstrate the DbToolsBnulde capabilities, we created a [benchmark app](https://github.com/DbToolsBundle/benchmark-app).
+And to demonstrate the DbToolsBundle capabilities, we created a [benchmark app](https://github.com/DbToolsBundle/benchmark-app).

 In this app, you will find a Symfony application that uses 4 different DBAL Doctrine connections (SQLite, PostgreSQL, MariaDB and MySQL).

-For each one of these connections, we defined the same 3 entities : Customer, Address and Order.
+For each one of these connections, we defined the same 3 entities: Customer, Address and Order.

 ::: code-group
 ```php [Customer]